Grothendieck inequalities characterize converses to the polynomial method: Introduction

-\cref{query1} was proved using a surprising application of the famous Grothendieck inequality from Banach space theory~\cite{grothendieck1953resume}.
+Our second contribution concerns 1-query quantum algorithms. \cref{query1} was proved using a surprising application of Grothendieck's theorem from Banach space theory~\cite{grothendieck1953resume} (see also \cref{sec:intro}).
 For bounded bilinear forms, $p(x,y) = x^{\mathsf T}Ay$ given by a matrix $A\in \R^{n\times n}$, the result holds with~$1/C$ equal to the Grothendieck constant~$K_G$ (see~\cite[Section~5]{QQA=CBF} for a short proof).
-Determining the precise value of~$K_G$ is a notorious open problem posed originally in~\cite{grothendieck1953resume}; the best-known lower and upper bounds place it in the interval $(1.676, 1.782)$~\cite{Davie:1984, Reeds:1991, Braverman:2013}.
-The general form of \cref{query1} then follows from decoupling techniques.
-It is not difficult to show that~$1/K_G$ is the optimal constant in the bilinear case for the multiplicative setting of \cref{query1}.
-Here we show that the additive $1 - 1/K_G$ approximation implied by the multiplicative setting is also optimal.
+Determining the precise value of~$K_G$ is a notorious open problem posed in~\cite{grothendieck1953resume}; the best-known lower and upper bounds place it in the interval $(1.676, 1.782)$~\cite{Davie:1984, Reeds:1991, Braverman:2013}.
+The general form of \cref{query1} follows from decoupling techniques.
+It is not hard to show that~$1/K_G$ is the optimal constant in the bilinear case for the multiplicative setting of \cref{query1}.
+Here, we also show that the additive approximation implied by the multiplicative setting is optimal.